-- The Vol Module is an interactive, online module that was developed to educate incoming students at the university about alcohol, consent, sexual misconduct, healthy relationships, active bystander skills, and campus policies & state law. - New & Transfer Student Orientation: Be Smart.
+- ► The Vol Module is an interactive, online module that was developed to educate incoming students at the university about alcohol, consent, sexual misconduct, healthy relationships, active bystander skills, and campus policies & state law. - New & Transfer Student Orientation: Attendance at the Be Smart.
 Be Safe.
-Be a Vol! sessions were attended by all incoming new and transfer students.
-In 2018, the sessions were facilitated by the Office of Student Conduct & Community Standards and the CHEW.
-Content discussed during the presentation covered the following areas: personal safety, sexual health, alcohol & drugs, and sexual assault. - The Office of Equity and Diversity and the Office of Title IX partner in presenting weekly to all new employees at New Employee Orientation.
+Be a Vol! session is required for incoming new and transfer students.
+In 2019, the sessions were facilitated by the Office of Student Conduct & Community Standards and the CHEW.
+Content discussed during the presentation covered the following areas: personal safety, sexual health, alcohol & drugs, and sexual assault. - ▶ The Office of Equity and Diversity and the Office of Title IX partner in presenting weekly to all new employees at New Employee Orientation.
 The content of the presentation includes policies and procedures around Title IX, specifically sexual harassment, sexual misconduct, relationship violence, and stalking.
 The training incorporates not only policy explanation, but also the university response to prohibited conduct and the process by which employees should report behavior and file their own complaints.
-It also directs new employees to resources on campus, and provides advice and examples of support for those who have experienced sexual assault, relationship violence, and/or stalking. - Volunteers Speak UP!
-RSVP (Relationship & Sexual Violence Prevention) program includes information on consent, how to provide support to someone who has been sexually assaulted, and how to be an active bystander.
-The RSVP program concludes with resources and how to promote a Vols Help Vols culture at UT and beyond.
+The training directs new employees to resources on campus, and provides advice and examples of support for those who have experienced sexual assault, relationship violence, and/or stalking.
+The training also introduces new employees to the VOLS A.C.T. active bystander campaign and reviews ways in which employees can be an ACTive Bystander at UT and beyond. - Volunteers Speak UP!
+Vols Help Vols program includes information on consent, how to provide support to someone who has been sexually assaulted, and how to be an active bystander.
+The program concludes with resources and how to promote a Vols Help Vols culture at UT and beyond.